chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Model Training.

-The code for training the model is located in the Jupyter notebook in analysis cells under the heading ' Step 2: Design and Test a Model Architecture' and sub-heading 'Train, Validate and Test the Model'
+The code for training the model is located in the Jupyter notebook in analysis cells under the heading 'Step 2: Design and Test a Model Architecture' and sub-heading 'Train, Validate and Test the Model'

 To train the model, I used the AdamOptimizer to minimize the softmax cross entropy of the model output.
 The Adam optimizer was chosen in hopes that it's features that provide 'momentum' would allow it find a solution while being less likely to get caught in a local minimum than the standard GradientDescentOptimizer.
 From there, the number of epochs, batch size, and learning rate were chosen iteratively and the final values represent the combination of values that allowed the model to achieve the best accuracy performance in the minimum number of epochs.
-To summarize, the final model training parameters chosen are given in table 2.
+To summarize, the final model training parameters chosen are given in the following table.

-<span style="text-align: center;">Table 2.
-Final model training parameters</span>

 | Parameter         	|     Final Value    |
 |:---------------------:|:------------------:|